 Success Rates of Suboxone Maintenance and Medically Assisted Detox

-An addictive drug in itself, it is widely debated on whether Suboxone truly works to treat opioid addiction.
-Some people have reported great success with Suboxone treatment, whereas others did not.
-One study reported that 49% of participants abused prescription painkillers at a decreased rate while on Suboxone, but only 8.6% exhibited success once the Suboxone treatment ended.
-Other studies did not show long term recovery with a less than 10% success rate once treatment ceased, regardless of whether Suboxone treatment was combined with therapy or not.
+An addictive drug in itself, there is significant controversy on whether Suboxone truly works to treat opioid addiction.
+Some addicts have reported great success with Suboxone treatment, whereas others did not.
+One study reported that 49% of participants abused prescription painkillers at a lowered rate while on Suboxone, but only 8.6% exhibited abstinence once the Suboxone treatment had` ceased.
+Other studies have shown similar relapse rates of about 90%, including cases where additional treatments where provided alongside Suboxone treatment.

 Alternatives to Suboxone Treatment in New Hampshire

 The drug Suboxone is a combination of two substances.
 Those substances are buprenorphine and naloxone, and the use of these 2 substances together has been approved by the FDA for opioid addiction treatment.
 However, in recent years Suboxone has received a large amount of scrutiny because of the likelihood of addiction to Subxone.
 We have also seen a rise of addicts in medication assisted treatment programs New Hampshire having unintended overdoses.
 As a result, this has triggered others to look for alternative options.
 Other options addicts have invested in include methadone, abstinence, Subutex, or vivitrol.
 There are many options available and each individual should look into each option available with their physician before .